-- 1 What is common daisy (Bellis perennis) ?
+- 1 What is a common daisy (Bellis perennis) ?

 Common daisy characteristics